 FROM SUSAN CHADWICK, DIRECTOR OF FINANCIAL AID

-With October 1 right around the corner, many students and families have financial aid on their minds, especially this year as we continue to navigate the challenges of COVID-19.
+With October 1 right around the corner, many students and families have financial aid on their minds, especially as we continue to navigate the challenges of COVID-19.
 Suddenly there are questions about changes in income, how retirement should be reported on the FAFSA (Free Application for Federal Student Aid), and what an FSA ID is used for in the process.
 While financial aid applications can appear daunting at times, there are many tips and tricks that can help you along the way.

 - Know your deadlines!
 When are all these forms due?
 For Bryn Mawr, financial aid applications are due the same day as admission applications for prospective students.
 Sooner is always better than later!